iKarmaaa123/goals-app/README.md

 <h2> Prerequisites </h2>

 In order to follow this project you will need the following installed:

+🛠 Prerequisites
+Before starting on this project, be ensure you have the following installed on your computer:

+✅ An AWS Account
+✅ The latest stable version of Terraform
+✅ Docker (installed Docker desktop if you are on a Windows machine)

 <h2> Architectural diagram of the project </h2>